mmenestret/jdegoes.github.io/_posts/2014-01-06-fp-is-not-the-answer.md

 But by themselves, they are not the goal of our work.

+> Stated differently, whether or not something's "bad" is independent of whether or not it's "purely functional".
+"Purely functional" is neither a necessary nor sufficient condition for good code.

 We can't stop at functional.
 We can't pat ourselves on the back just because we wrote "purely functional" code.
 We can't ignore "non-functional" programming techniques, including whole other paradigms like logic programming and reactive programming.

 Every technique has to be measured on its own, independent of weather or not it's "functional".